US sanctions Liberia's ex-warlord and senator Prince Johnson

 Now a trusted political ally of former international soccer star President George Weah, Johnson is accused in a U.S. embassy statement of large-scale corruption.

-“As a senator, Johnson has been involved in pay-for-play funding with government ministries and organizations for personal enrichment,” the statement said.
+“As a senator, Johnson has been involved in pay-for-play funding with government ministries and organizations for personal enrichment,” a statement issued by the U.S. embassy said.
 “As part of the scheme, upon receiving funding from the government of Liberia, the involved government ministries and organizations launder a portion of the funding for return to the involved participants.”

 The scheme involves millions of dollars, according to the embassy statement.